Native American Graves Protection and Repatriation Program (NAGPRA) Inventory

 Summary of Potential Unassociated Funerary Objects, Sacred Objects, and Objects of Cultural Patrimony

-In May 1996, the SF State's Summary of the Native American ethnographic collection in the Treganza Museum was distributed to federally recognized Native American tribes, Alaska Native entities, and Native Hawaiian organizations (identified by the National Park Service as of 1994).
+In May 1996, SF State's Summary of the Native American ethnographic collection in the Treganza Museum was distributed to federally recognized Native American tribes, Alaska Native Corporations, and Native Hawaiian Organizations (identified by the National Park Service as of 1994).
 The Summary was also provided to the State of California Native American Heritage Commission (NAHC).
 Since distribution, several tribes have requested additional information regarding objects that may have an affiliation with those tribes.
-To date, no cultural items have been claimed under NAGPRA.

 California Native American Graves Protection and Repatriation Program (NAGPRA)

-SF State houses site collections for the California Department of Transportation (Caltrans), California Department of Parks and Recreation, U.S. Army, U.S. Army Corps of Engineers, U.S Bureau of Land Management, U.S. Bureau of Reclamation, and other agencies.
-Currrently, SF State serves as a repository for these collections.
+SF State houses site collections for the California Department of Transportation (Caltrans), California Department of Parks and Recreation, U.S. Army, U.S. Army Corps of Engineers, U.S Bureau of Land Management, U.S. Bureau of Reclamation, and other federal and state agencies.
+Currently, SF State serves as a repository for these collections.
 NAGPRA compliance for these collections is the responsibility of the controlling agency.
-SF State does not accept new collections.
+All private archaeological firm holdings at SF State are now under university legal control.
+SF State does not accept new collections unless they originated from SF State.

 SF State NAGPRA Tribal Consultation Policy

-The SF State NAGPRA Program consults with federally recognized and non-federally recognized tribes and groups about the cultural affiliation and appropriate treatment of human remains and cultural items at SF State.
+The SF State NAGPRA Program consults with federally recognized and non-federally recognized tribes and groups about the cultural affiliation and appropriate treatment of Native American ancestors and cultural objects at SF State.

-SF State is committed to responding to tribal inquiries about the Native American collections in the NAGPRA Program in an effective manner.
-We encourage tribal representatives to consult about cultural materials at SF State that may be affiliated with their tribe.
+SF State is committed to responding to tribal inquiries regarding Native American holdings in the NAGPRA Program in an efficient manner.
+We encourage tribal representatives to consult with us about cultural items at SF State that may be affiliated with their tribe.

 List of Counties and States

-The SF State NAGPRA archaeological collection includes items from the following California counties: Alameda, Calaveras, Contra Costa, Del Norte, Fresno, Glenn, Humboldt, Kern, Lake, Los Angeles, Madera, Marin, Mariposa, Mendocino, Merced, Monterey, Napa, Placer, Plumas, Sacramento, San Benito, San Francisco, San Mateo, Santa Clara, Santa Cruz, Shasta, Siskiyou, Sonoma, Stanislaus, Tehama, Tulare, and Tuolumne.
+The SF State NAGPRA archaeological holdings include items from the following California counties: Alameda, Calaveras, Contra Costa, Colusa, Del Norte, Fresno, Glenn, Humboldt, Kern, Lake, Los Angeles, Madera, Marin, Mariposa, Mendocino, Merced, Monterey, Napa, Placer, Plumas, Sacramento, San Benito, San Francisco, San Mateo, Santa Clara, Santa Cruz, Shasta, Sonoma, Tehama, Tulare, and Tuolumne.
 A small number of items are from cultural sites in Nevada and Oregon.